 In the photograph above, do you understand what the symbols or characters are telling those of us who cannot read Japanese?

-There are times when it can be helpful to use symbols for communication.
-These are often made up of simple pictograms, outline drawings or icons that represent objects, parts of speech, actions and many aspects of daily living, education and the workplace.
+There are times when it can be helpful to use simple images for communication.
+These are often made up of pictograms or symbols, outline drawings or icons that represent objects, parts of speech, actions and many aspects of daily living, education and the workplace.

-Well known symbols can also help us all when coping with a language we do not understand.
+Well known symbols can help us all when coping with a language we do not understand.
 Take the image above - there are three symbols that tell us what is behind the door and many of us can only guess what they mean.

 Using Augmentative and Alternative Communication (AAC) systems

 Augmentative and Alternative Communication (AAC) systems offer users the chance to communicate with the use of an alphabet and words like Tom or symbols and/or pictures to express needs and wants along with emotions and self-determination.

 The symbols or pictures may be used in an exchange of cards or by simply pointing at a symbol.
 However, it can be hard to send a message with all the correct grammar, for example, “The boys are planning a secret party and will buy a present for their best friend.” (with thanks to Tawasol symbols (CC-by-4.0-SA)

 Word and symbol prediction systems and the storage of commonly used phrases can speed input as has been shown by Professor Stephen Hawking.
 This speech was uploaded to YouTube by Cambridge University after his death in March 2018.

 When communicating on the web, electronic aids including tablets with appropriate software can be used and many have email and browser programs.
 These programs can allow for symbol to symbol transmission or symbol to text conversion so that those using the devices can work in their preferred mode, but there are no standardised pictorial systems used by all and conversions are done on a word by word basis.
 So just as happens when we communicate with someone who speaks a different language some confusion may occur.

 By the way have you worked out what the symbols on the first image said?
-Sadly they did not tell us how to open the door!
 The symbols were kanji characters for ‘extinguish’, ‘fire’, ‘container’!